 Knee pain is a common occurrence for both men and women of all ages.
 The most prevalent medical condition responsible for knee pain is osteoarthritis, but there are also a host of other reasons for knee pain that aren't due to an underlying disease.
+If you are experiencing knee pain, click here now to schedule an appointment with a healthcare professional to provide you with the necessary treatment.

 Acute or chronic knee pain may also be caused by heavy physical activity, lack of use, overuse, injuries such as sprains or strains, and prolonged kneeling.